zkr1990/RTLP/PHF_benchmark/SPHF/README.md

 The query step is friendly to be optimized according to hardware constraints.

-Compile, use g++
+# Compile and Run
+Use cmake with g++ to compile the program.

 ```
 cmake ..
 make
 ```

-Check whether all files can be mapped without conflict by SPHF
+To test all files in the folder, results will be shown in terminal.

 `./CheckHash FOLDER_PATH/`